Setup FuckingNode¶

 3 / If you have one folder for all your projects, you can use a glob pattern

 4 / You also can waste your time opening the config file.
 It's a plain text file that stores absolute paths separated by line breaks.
-On Windows it lives at your local %APPDATA%
+On Windows it lives at your local %APPDATA%, and on Linux & macOS it lives on HOME (or XDG_CONFIG_HOME).
+It looks like this:

 Once you're done with adding your projects, you can theoretically skip the rest of the page and get started with using the CLI.
 Keep reading for learning the rest about configuring the CLI.